bosonnetwork/Boson.Docs/getting-started/boson-protocol/README.md

 ## The Boson Network

-The Boson Network stands as a fully decentralized, peer-to-peer encrypted communication platform, employing Kademlia DHT as its foundational network infrastructure.
-A comprehensive suite of protocols has been meticulously implemented to foster seamless communication among nodes.
-These protocols encompass the addressing and propagation of nodes, values, and peer entities through the entire Network.
-The following is a compilation of primitive protocols outlined in the initial standard specification supported:
+The Boson Network stands as a fully decentralized, peer-to-peer encrypted communication platform, with Kademlia DHT serving as its underlying network.
+A meticulously implemented suite of protocols is designed to facilitate seamless communication among nodes.
+These protocols cover the addressing and propagation of nodes, values, and peer entities throughout the entire network.
+The following compilation represents the primitive protocols outlined in the initial standard specification that are supported:

 * ping
 * find\_node